AguaClara/String-Digester/Summer_2019/Reports/report1.md

 Several factors were considered when choosing the initial spacing between strings.
 Due to the vast number of strings required to support a small town, the subteam needed to pack the strings as densely as possible to improve space efficiency.
 However, if the strings were too close, water droplets could potentially switch from one string to another mid-flow, leading to preferential pathways.
 Several sources **edit** suggest that an average raindrop is usually between 0.5 and 3 mm in diameter.
 A raindrop was used in comparison to a drop of water sprayed on a string.
 Therefore a string spacing of 5 mm was chosen to avoid unwanted string-string interaction. **vague?**

-#### Testing Deflector Plate Geometries
+### Number of Strings that Fit on 1 cm of a Rod

-The deflector plate geometry
+ It was found that at most 19 **edit (measure diameter of string) This goes in results!** passes of loopy yarn could fit on a length of rod 1 cm long.
+This number was acquired experimentally by tightly wrapping the loopy yarn around a thin rod until it covered 1 cm of its length.
+This number determined the maximum string packing density.

 ### Building a String Matrix

 In order to create a more efficient trickling filter, the subteam needed to design a matrix of strings that minimizes preferential flow while packing the strings as densely as possible.

 The subteam proposed a design in which the strings would be wrapped around a 'loom' of rods, using beads as a separator between strings on each rod.
-Each loop of string would be wrapped as tightly as possible around a large central rod where water would be sprayed.
+Each loop of string would be wrapped as compactly as possible around a large central rod where water would be sprayed.

- It was found that at most 19 **edit (measure diameter of string)** loopy yarn strings could fit on a length of rod 1 cm long.
-This number was acquired experimentally by tightly wrapping the loopy yarn around a rod.
-This number was an important design parameter, because it determines the maximum density that strings can be packed.
+Two rows of holes were drilled in a piece of plywood approximately 10 cm apart.
+Each row contained contained 16 holes with 5 mm spacing.
+Thin rods were inserted into each hole and threaded with 8 beads that were 5 mm in diameter.
+The top bead was glued in place.
+Two additional holes were drilled about 10 cm above the top row and another one about 10 cm below the bottom row as seen in image **edit** below.
+A **edit** rod was inserted into each hole and secured with a nut and washer on either side of the plywood.
+These rods were covered with 1/4" NPT **edit** hard plastic tubing to provide a smooth surface for the strings to rest on.
+The end of the loopy yarn was taped to the backside of the plywood and the rest of the string was wrapped around the system of rods according to diagram **edit** to form a matrix.